 Further information about the history of the College can be found in Ged Martin’s (2011) Hughes Hall, Cambridge: 1885-2010 and Margaret Bottrall’s (1985) Hughes Hall: 1885-1985.

 Professor Martin is an Honorary Fellow of the College, his history of Hughes was published to coincide with the College’s 125th anniversary celebrations in 2010.
 The book was the recipient of a Cambridgeshire Association for Local History book award in 2012.
 The book is available to alumni and others with an interest in the history of education from the College’s Development Office.
-Sample pages are available on the publisher’s website.
+There is more information about the book available here.

-For more on the history of the University and the Colleges, see the University’s website.
+For more information about the history of the University and the Colleges, please see the University’s website.